Managing inventory can be a huge headache for the businessman, regardless of what type of business you do and when you started.

 What Are Important Terms Used In Inventory Management?

-To understand more about how you can make your inventory management useful and hassle-free, the first thing you need to do is to get familiar with the terms and concepts.
+To understand more about how you can make your inventory management useful and hassle-free, you first need to get familiar with the terms and concepts.

-- Variants: It refers to variations of the products, which are the same but different based on the colors, size, etc.
+- Variants: These refer to variations of the products, which are the same but different based on the colors, size, etc.

 - SKUs: Stock Keeping Unit is an identification code used for managing, classifying, and organizing products.

-- Supply Chain: Process and system that includes producing, managing, and distribution of the products.
+- Supply Chain: Process and system that includes producing, managing, and distributing of the products.

-- Buffer Stock: This one refers to extra stock that is on hand and it can be risky if supply and demand get uncertain.
+- Buffer Stock: This one refers to extra stock on hand, which can be risky if supply and demand get uncertain.

 - Dead Stock: Products that you have but can’t be sold.

-- Lead Time :the time delays that happen between ordering the inventory and receiving it.
+- Lead Time: the time delays between ordering and receiving the inventory.

-- JIT: Just In Time is an inventory which is manufactured to keep up with orders.
+- JIT: Just In Time is an inventory that is manufactured to keep up with orders.

 - Carrying Or Holding Cost: the overall cost of holding inventory versus the inventory’s value in a year.